 Article 356quater (Art.
 245(2) and (3) of Directive 2009/138/EC)

-Significant intragroup transactions (definition)
+Significant intragroup transactions (definition, identification)

-Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider as significant intragroup transactions the intragroup transactions that materially influence the solvency or liquidity position of the group or of one of the undertakings involved in these transactions.
-Such intragroup transactions may include for example:
+1. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider as significant intragroup transactions the intragroup transactions that materially influence the solvency or liquidity position of the group or of one of the undertakings involved in these transactions.

+2. For the purpose of identifying significant intragroup transactions, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider, at least:

 (a) investments;

 (b) intercompany balances, including loans, receivables and arrangements to centralise the management of assets or cash;